Master's thesis presentation. Sreejit is advised by Prof. Marco Koerner and Prof. Christian Mendl.

 To register and schedule a talk, you should fill the form Colloquium Registration at least two weeks before the earliest preferred date.
 Keep in mind that we only have limited slots, so please plan your presentation early.
 In special cases, contact email@example.com.

-Note: Starting from October 2022, Colloquium sessions will be on-campus.
+Colloquium sessions are now on-campus.
 We have booked room MI 00.13.054 for WS22/23.
 You can either bring your own laptop or send us the slides as a PDF ahead of time.
 The projector only has an HDMI connection, so please bring your own adapters if necessary.

 We invite students doing their Bachelor's or Master's thesis, as well as IDP, Guided Research, or similar projects at SCCS to give one 20min presentation to discuss their results and potential future work.
 The time for this is typically after submitting your final text.
 Check also with your study program regarding any requirements for a final presentation of your project work.